HazyResearch/fonduer/docs/user/candidates.rst

 MentionSpaces
 -------------

+A *MentionSpace* defines the space of mentions, i.e., the set of all possible mentions.
-A *MentionSpace* defines a space where mentions lie on.
-You can use a pre-defined child class of MentionSpace or extend one depending on your needs.
+Depending on your needs, you can use a pre-defined child class of MentionSpace or extend one.

 .. autoclass:: fonduer.candidates.mentions.MentionSpace
     :show-inheritance: